 Residential plowing (Green and Grey Routes)

-- Sign up to receive Snow Zone alerts by text, email or phone and you’ll receive notification two days in advance of plowing.
+- Sign up to receive Snow Zone alerts by text, email or phone and we will let you know when your Snow Zone is scheduled.
 Sign up using Notify Red Deer.

 - Call the Snow Zone hotline at 403-406-8796.

 - Watch for no parking signs around your neighbourhood.
 Remember, we don't put signs on every street; when Grey Routes are plowed, signs are placed at the entrances to each neighbourhood.

 It takes significant resources to sign individual streets, and our resources are focused on plowing to ensure streets can be plowed quickly and efficiently.
 Signs are used as follows: